 Now, there are non-toxic fragrance alternatives, most of which include essential oils.
 Please be very, very responsible when selecting a non-toxic fragrance.
 Essential oils are strong medicine, and you don’t want them interfering with your natural hormones and cycle.

-There are only a few essential oils I feel comfortable with using while trying to conceive (listed below).
+There are only a few essential oils I feel comfortable with using while trying to conceive or pregnant (listed below).
 If you want to make your own perfume, just order some dark glass roll-on applicators from amazon, a safe carrier oil like sweet almond, and your essential oil.
-Now, some people get crazy about essential oils- saying their brand is the only “pure” one.
-Don’t believe the hype.
-All you really need to do is make sure the label says 100% pure, and not blended or diluted with an oil like jojoba or almond.
-Here is a nice blog on finding high quality essential oils.
-I’ve used Mountain Rose Herbs, Now Foods, Aura Cacia, and the Whole Foods 365 Brand, and I’ve liked them all.
-Plant Therapy is also a good, reasonably priced brand.

-Geranium– Some sources claim this essential oil balances hormones and can help regulate a cycle.
+- Geranium– Some sources claim this essential oil balances hormones and can help regulate a cycle.
 It is also known to be calming and potentially helpful with endometriosis.
 It also smells good.
 It is safe for pregnancy, so no worries using it during the two week wait.

-Clary Sage– Some sources say that this oil can help regulate hormones, boost the libido, and help with male infertility as well.
+- Clary Sage– Some sources say that this oil can help regulate hormones, boost the libido, and help with male infertility as well.
 While some sources say this is safe for pregnancy, I have seen one source that suggest avoiding it due to its ability to bring on contractions.
 To stay safe, I’d only use it during the first two weeks of your cycle.

 - Rose otto: I love this scent!
 It may help relax your womb, regulate your cycle, improve cervical mucous and improve your libido.
 It is not safe in pregnancy, however, and so not recommended after ovulation.
 This one is so expensive that you’re either going to have to buy it in a very small container, or buy it slightly diluted with jojoba or almond oil to have it be affordable.

-Any citrus oil- Lemon, Grapefruit, Mandarin Orange, etc. Citrus scents are lovely in a perfume and can help make you happier.
+- Any citrus oil- Lemon, Grapefruit, Sweet Orange, etc. Citrus scents are lovely in a perfume and can help make you happier.
 Get more happy, get more fertile, that’s what I say!
 Some sources say they can help support a healthy liver and lymph system as well.
 These are safe during pregnancy, and so can be used all cycle.
 You can also use these oils for all sorts of DIY non-toxic cleaning!
 They are also affordable, so buy a big one!

 Now, if you are super excited about the idea of essential oils and fertility, check out this cool website on essential oil cycling where the author has devised a follicular phase oil for supporting estrogen (includes clary sage, fennel, coriander, geranium, frankincense, and ylang ylang), and a luteal phase oil with thyme, marjoram, geranium, frankincense, and ylang ylang).
 I’ve never used it before, but I love the idea!
 I’m a little concerned about the use of fennel and thyme oils, but that could be me being overly cautious.
 If you try it out, let me know how it goes!